pamoroso/dandegui/README.md

     do (format stream "~&~4D~40T~8,4F~%" n (sqrt n))))
 ```

+This code produces the main window in the screenshot above.
 The variable `stream` is bound to the stream associated to a newly created window with title supplied by `:title`.
 The calls to `format` populate the table by printing to `stream`.

 Since `stream` is not accessible outside of the scope of the macro, `WITH-OUTPUT-TO-WINDOW` works best with one-off output you don't need to append to once it's produced.
 If instead you want to send output in unrelated steps, or interleave output to more than one window, `WITH-WINDOW-STREAM` is a better option: